Water wheel: Reversible

 A special type of overshot/backshot wheel is the reversible water wheel.
 This has two sets of blades or buckets running in opposite directions so that it can turn in either direction depending on which side the water is directed.
 Reversible wheels were used in the mining industry in order to power various means of ore conveyance.
 By changing the direction of the wheel, barrels or baskets of ore could be lifted up or lowered down a shaft or inclined plane.
 There was usually a cable drum or a chain basket on the axle of the wheel.
 It is essential that the wheel have braking equipment to be able to stop the wheel (known as a braking wheel).
 The oldest known drawing of a reversible water wheel was by Georgius Agricola and dates to 1556.

 History

 As in all machinery, rotary motion is more efficient in water-raising devices than oscillating motion.
 In terms of power source, waterwheels can be turned by either human respectively animal force or by the water current itself.
 Waterwheels come in two basic designs, either equipped with a vertical or a horizontal axle.
 The latter type can be subdivided, depending on where the water hits the wheel paddles, into overshot, breastshot and undershot wheels.
 The two main functions of waterwheels were historically water-lifting for irrigation purposes and milling, particularly of grain.
 In case of horizontal-axle mills, a system of gears is required for power transmission, which vertical-axle mills do not need.

+Ancient Near East

+The water wheel first appeared in the ancient Near East, specifically ancient Egypt, in the 4th century BC.
+Elsewhere in the Near East, there is archaeological evidence indicating possible water wheel usage in West Asia during the 4th century BC, but there is a lack of literary evidence for water wheel usage in Mesopotamia prior to the 3rd century BC.
+The water wheel was used in the Near East by the 3rd century BC for use in moving millstones and small-scale grain grinding.
+Terry S. Reynolds suggests that the first water wheels were norias and, by the 2nd century BC, evolved into the vertical watermill in Syria and Asia Minor, from where it spread to Greece and the Roman Empire.
+Water wheels were used in the Near East during the Hellenistic period between the 3rd and 1st centuries BC, and the sāqiya spread rapidly across the Near East during this period.